Probabilistic-Surgical-Vision/tukra-model/readme.md

 To create the model, discriminator and loss functions, each class takes in keyword arguments.
 Therefore, it is possible to unpack a dictionary of the key values into the class constructor.

-This is used to create a single configuration file that can pass the dictionaries
+See the `config.yml` file for how to create the model architecture from kwargs.

 ## Repository Structure